harmora-project/harmora/README.md

 - bandwidth and spectral-depth analyses;
 - adaptive-precision experiments;
 - runtime and eigensolver analyses;
-- tests and validation scripts.
+- tests for the main components.

 ## Repository structure